Department of Health

 How to take part

 The Mental Health and Wellbeing Division is leading a number of reforms that will support and improve the mental health and wellbeing of diverse communities.
-This engagement will help develop the Diverse Communities Framework and Blueprint for Action, which focuses on culturally and linguistically diverse communities, LGBTIQ+ people and people with disability.
+This engagement will help develop the Diverse Communities Framework and Blueprint for Action, which focuses on culturally and linguistically diverse communities, LGBTIQA+ people and people with disability.
 You might be interested in some other key engagements that are currently underway.

 Victorian suicide prevention and response strategy

-The suicide prevention and response strategy will take a whole-of-government and community-wide approach so we can better prevent and respond to suicide, and includes a focus on diverse communities.
+The suicide prevention and response strategy will take a whole-of-government and community-wide approach so we can better prevent and respond to suicide and includes a focus on diverse communities.

 Learn more about upcoming engagement to support the development of the strategy.External Link